jhpyle/docassemble/_docs/documents.md

   of [hyperref], which will default to `magenta` if this is not defined.
 * `abstract` - default is not defined.
 If defined, it will include an article abstract in the standard [LaTeX] format.
+* `header-includes` - you can set this to a list of lines that will be included in the header of the [LaTeX] file.
+You can use this if you want to load a custom package, for example.

 ## <a name="customization"></a>Additional customization of document formatting